yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure_06.md

 5. On the Migration Wizard **Select source** tab, enter the following:

-   - **Source SQL Server instance name**: Enter the IP address of your Sql2008-<inject key="Suffix" /> VM that you copied into a text editor in the previous task.
+   - **Source SQL Server instance name**: Enter the IP address of your <inject key="SQLVM Name" /> VM that you copied into a text editor in the previous task.
 For example, `40.65.112.26`.
    - **Authentication type**: Select SQL Authentication.
    - **Username**: Enter `WorkshopUser`
    - **Password**: Enter `Password.1234567890`